Tale of Two Brothers: Folkloric parallels

-Parallels have also been argued between the resurrection cycle motif and tales that appear in later literary tradition, such as The Love for Three Oranges (or The Three Citrons), as well as mediaeval hagiographic accounts.
+Parallels have also been argued between the resurrection cycle motif and tales that appear in later literary tradition, such as The Love for Three Oranges (or The Three Citrons), as well as mediaeval accounts of the saint.
+The Love for Three Oranges is often argued to be paralleled to the Tale of Two Brothers due to the transformations of characters.

 Biblical parallels

-Because of its Egyptian location, it is possible to detect in the biblical account of Joseph and Potiphar's wife a later echo of the fable of Bata and Anpu.
+The biblical account of Joseph and Potiphar's wife echo the fable of Bata and Anpu.
+The specifics of the parallels is a wife accusing a man she was trying to seduce of seducing her.
+Potiphar's wife accuses Joseph and Anpu's wife accuses Bata.